 Who can I contact regarding questions about the Nursing Assistant Apprenticeship Training Program?

 Please email NAProgram@uwhealth.org.
-NO APPLICATIONS WILL BE ACCEPTED THROUGH THIS EMAIL!
+No applications will be accepted through this email.
 No phone calls will be returned.
-It may take up to 7 days for a response.
-Please be patient as we may be teaching.
+It might take up to seven days for a response.
+Please be patient as we might be teaching.
 We will respond to every email.

 Provide direct physical care and basic nursing procedures and treatments in accordance with hospital policies and procedures, such as patient transfers, repositioning, and activities of daily living.